ali0025/bank-repo/README.md

 ```bash
 psql -U postgres
 ```
+*Note*: You may be prompted to enter the password for the `postgres` user if authentication is configured.

 ### Step 2: Create a New User
 Inside the `psql` shell, create a new database user: